kam28/Coffee-chain-sales-dashboard/README.md

-This project is representing a coffee sales analysis through various parameters and maximum sales of different product types in various cities through filled map.
-The sum of sales vs sum of profit represented through clustered column chart
+This project is representing a coffee chain sales analysis in US in various parameters and maximum sales of different product types in various cities through filled map.
+The sum of sales vs sum of profit represented through clustered column chart.